emilianvrd/Maneuvers/Archtype feats.md

 ### Druid
 Druids are wielder of the powers of nature.
 They revere nature above all, gaining their spells from the force of nature itself.

 You can call down the elemental forces of nature and emulate the creatures of nature.
 As a Quick action, You can transform into a Medium animal.
 You can decide the specific type of animal(such as a bear or wolf), but this has no effect on the form's Size or statistics.
 When you transform, you gain 10 temporary hit points.
 While transformed, you can't use any equipment that doesn't fit your new form and you can't wield any weapons.
 The only Strikes you can make a Strike that deals 1d10 damage of a type chosen when you transformed and a Strike that deals 1d8 damage of a type chosen when you transformed and has the Agile trait.
-In addition, you learn a FightingMove with the nature, beast, or plant trait, or a trait corresponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder)
+In addition, you learn a Fighting Move with the nature, beast, or plant trait, or a trait corresponding to one of the elemental damage types (acid, cold, fire, lightning, poison, and thunder)

 ### Dual-wielder
 You wield two weapons and use them to attack your enemies in a flurry of strikes.